 Their "best" bit is "I'll Be Glad When You're Dead You Rascal You" as performed by the Mills Brothers.
 Although it sounds nothing whatsoever like the Mills Brothers, the mouth-trumpeting of the Jesters is party-positive.

-I can't imagine anyone actually popping in a dime to watch & listen to them griping in the likes of I Had But Fifty Cents (1945) about a date who ate a big meal they had no way to pay for.
+It's hard to imagine anyone actually popping in a dime to watch & listen to them griping in the likes of I Had But Fifty Cents (1945) about a date who ate a big meal they had no way to pay for, or the "korn" hillbilly routine of The Martins & the Coys (1941).

 Ray Bloch & His Orchestra back up the Men & Maids of Melody in The Band Played On (1941), which couldn't possibly have gotten much panoram jukebox play when teens & young soldiers were the primary customers.